a solopreneur's a-z guide on

 Now, you can’t wield fonts like a ninja until you understand how they work.
 So let me introduce you to the anatomy of a font.

-There are five main structural parts of a font, which are each identified in the graphic below.
+There are six main structural parts of a font, which are each identified in the graphic below.

 1. Point size is the total height of a font.

-2. X-height is the distance between the top and bottom (or baseline) of a lowercase letter.
+2. X-height is the distance between the top and bottom of a lowercase letter.

 THE FIVE TYPES OF FONTS